police brutality / police excessive forceLast updated

 When reporting on excessive use of force, especially against historically underserved populations, keep in mind that including overly graphic language and details can be gratuitous or sensationalizing.
 Similarly, including or linking directly to graphic images and video of police violence may be triggering or traumatizing.
 Using a high bar for when to include these types of media, and taking other steps — such as clearly marking an image as sensitive and linking to another news story that links to video, rather than embedding or linking directly to a video — can help avoid this.

-Mentioning racial disparities in police killings in related stories, and linking to a source such as Mapping Police Violence, a project by the nonprofit organization We the Protesters collecting comprehensive data on police killings nationwide to quantify the impact of police violence in communities, can help illustrate the scope of the issue.
-Precise language is important, especially in breaking news situations; murder has a legal definition, so saying an officer “murdered” someone before they have been convicted of murder is not accurate phrasing.
+Mentioning racial disparities in police killings in related stories, and linking to a source such as Mapping Police Violence, a project collecting comprehensive data on police killings nationwide to quantify the impact of police violence in communities, can help illustrate the scope of the issue.
+Precise language is important for a number of reasons, especially in breaking news situations: Murder has a legal definition, so saying an officer “murdered” someone before they have been convicted of that crime is not accurate phrasing.
 If an officer kills someone and is later removed from the police force, referring to them as a former officer in subsequent news coverage is the most accurate terminology.
+Finally, using what’s known as the “exonerative tense” — passive phrases like “officer-involved shooting” — is vague and can be misleading; it deflects accountability away from the person and institution responsible.
+Aiming for active language that centers the party committing the action is important for clarity.
+(See the “Ten Essential Tips” editorial tool for more.)

 - How racist policing took over American cities, explained by a historian (Vox)